renuo/renuo-upload-doc/how_it_works.md

 In a second version it can be rewritten in any language, because the application is that small.

 ###Renuo Thumbs Proxy
 Renuo Thumbs Proxy is a python flask app.
 The application stands between Cloudfront and Renuo-Thumbor.
+It is needed to generate the correct signed URL for Renuo-Thumbor.

-The app is needed to generate the correct signed URL for Renuo-Thumbor.
+Why a python flask app?<br>
-Why a python flask app? -Because it's a good chance to try something new.
+-Because it's a good chance to try something new.
-When it wouldn't work well it can be rewritten in any language, because the app is that small.
+When it wouldn't work well it can be rewritten in any language, because the application is that small.

 ###[Renuo Thumbor](https://github.com/renuo/renuo-thumbor)
 Renuo-Thumbor is just a configuration for setting up Thumbor, an image manipulation service.
 (Thumbor is open source and written in python)